Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-For Hermès Fall/Winter 2026, this philosophy is particularly clear.
-The runway did not present a singular “new” bag destined to replace the house’s classics.
-Instead, it revealed a series of subtle structural adjustments across several models.
+Fall Winter 2026 makes that philosophy visible.
+The runway didn’t present a singular new bag designed to replace the house’s classics.
+It revealed a series of subtle structural adjustments across several models, and those adjustments add up to something larger than the sum of the changes.

-• The instrumentalization of the handbag through cargo and utility elements
+- The instrumentalization of the handbag through cargo and utility overlays

 – Bolide-Inspired Zip Top Bag